Type Reference

 Type Parameters

-Tg: Grid type (Float32 or Float64)Tv: Value type (Tg for real, Complex{Tg} for complex)P: Search policy typeX: Grid container type (Vector or Range)
+Tg: Grid type (Float32 or Float64)Tv: Value type (unconstrained)P: Search policy typeX: Grid container type (Vector or Range)

 Fields